[Guide] How to Take Ownership (Permission) of a File or Folder Manually in Windows?

 Click on "Edit" button, select your username given in "Change owner to" section and click on "Apply" button.
 It'll ask for confirmation, click on OK button.

-If you are not a Windows 8 user, jump to Step 4.
+If you are not a Windows 8 or later OS user, jump to Step 4.

 Click on "Change" button near "TrustedInstaller" as shown in following image:

 It'll open new dialog box.
 Now type your username and click on "Check Names" button.
 It'll automatically convert the username to correct format.

 4. Exit from both Ownership dialog boxes and come to the first Properties window again.
 Now select your username again and click on "Edit" button.
 It'll open a new window:

 Select your username and click on "Allow" checkbox given for "Full control" option.
 Click on "Apply" button and then OK.
 It'll ask for confirmation, click on Yes button.

 5. That's it.
 Now you'll have full permission on the file or folder.